Sling TV’s President Talks “Tension” Between Live TV Streaming Services and Programmers Moving Content DTC

 “No one is saying, ‘Hey, I don’t want to watch the NBA Playoffs’, or ‘I’m not interested in 24-hour news anymore,’” Schwimmer said.
 “There’s an enormous amount of viewership, that still goes on.”

 The difference, Schwimmer said, is that there will be complementary products in the pay television space in the long run.
 Referring to recently announced plans for a streaming CNN service — CNN Plus — he compared it to the currently running Fox News premium streaming platform.

-Sling TV is a live TV streaming service with 2 distinct plans.
-The $35/month “Sling Orange” plan offers about 30 channels, including Disney Channel and ESPN.
-The $35/month “Sling Blue” plan offers about 40 channels, including Fox and NBC local channels.
+Sling TV is a live TV streaming service that helps users save money with the option of two distinct plans.
+The $40/month “Sling Orange” plan offers about 30 channels, including Disney Channel and ESPN.
+The $40/month “Sling Blue” plan offers about 40 channels, including Fox and NBC local channels.

 Sling is great for the budget-conscious cord cutter who just wants to watch live TV, but doesn’t need the most comprehensive channel selection.

 “Fox has had Fox Nation for a couple of years now, and Fox News ratings are off the charts,” Schwimmer said.
 “So the linear product is not going to be substituted in the near term by those direct-to-consumer players.
 Now that being said, obviously, there’s tension between programmers and streamers like us.”

 As a case in point, he said, while NBCUniversal’s networks will have the upcoming 2020 Summer Olympics in Tokyo next month, a lot of the content will be streamed on Peacock, which will provide tension between distributors offering NBC’s linear channels.

 “There’s still a ton of money being made by programmers and you know it’s the proverbial golden goose so you know I don’t think the programmers are interested in killing it,” he said.